-Post Myocardial Infarction Information Pack
+Post Myocardial Infarction and Angioplasty Information Pack

-This leaflet tells you about Myocardial Infarction.
+This leaflet tells you about Post Myocardial Infarction and angioplasty with stent.
 It is not meant to replace discussion between you and your doctor, but as a guide to be used in connection to what is discussed with your doctor.